 1. You Will Enjoy Better Riding Comfort

 One of the most annoying things about indoor cycling is the discomfort (saddle pain, numbness, etc.).
-Due to the fixed position of the bike on a trainer, there is almost no side-to-side movement (swing).
+Due to the fixed position of the bike on a trainer, there is almost no side-to-side tilt (swing).

 Your pelvis starts to roll side-to-side on your saddle, which causes pressure on your soft tissue and perineum.